Reviews (1-23 of 23)

-Oracle Sales Cloud is a sales enablement, sales intelligence, and sales performance management hybrid platform.
+Oracle Engagement Cloud (formerly Oracle Sales Cloud) is a sales enablement, sales intelligence, and sales performance management hybrid platform.
 It combines sales automation and intelligence, SPM (including compensation plans), partner relationship management, and sales collaboration tools.
 Features include: lead and opportunity management, prospecting, customer data enrichment, territory and quota balancing, goal alignment, compensation plan modeling, account management, partner selling programs, social collaboration, and sales education/knowledge management.

-The key elements of Oracle Sales Cloud's SFA solution are vast.
+The key elements of Oracle Engagement Cloud's SFA solution are vast.
 They include:

 • Core foundational sales force automation tools such as account, opportunity and lead